nextgis/docs_ngmobile/source/load_geodata.rst

 4. Pressing "Create" button starts data processing for creation of a new vector layer.

 You can check if the new layer was created successfully in the layers tree panel.
-The newly created layer will show up in the layers tree (see :numref:`ngmobile_tree_layers_geo_pic`).
+The newly created layer will be shown up in the layers tree in the layers tree (see :numref:`ngmobile_tree_layers_geo_pic`).
 The "Structures" layer is shown in orange rectangle.

 .. figure:: _static/tree_layers_ngfp.png
    :name: ngmobile_tree_layers_ngfp_pic